 Helping students and their families research, apply, find funding, and prepare to continue their education after high school is an essential component of any guidance program.
-Below are links to articles, college search engines, curricula, professional development sites, recommendation letter writing help, financial aid information, and recent research.
+Below are links to Web Resources, College Search: Web Resources, Recommendation Letters: Web Resources, Financial Aid: Web Resources, Journal Research Articles, and Curriculum Materials

 The U.S. Department of Education co-created this website with students to inspire and encourage youth and adults to attend college.
 The site provides information on how college will benefit you financially, how to go about applying to college, how to find financing, plus a lot more.

 This site has over 4,000 links to colleges and universities in the US and Canada.